blade-lang/blade/docs/index.rst

 ..
-Bird documentation master file, created by sphinx-quickstart on Thu May 13 16:17:04 2021.
+Blade documentation master file, created by sphinx-quickstart on Thu May 13 16:17:04 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Bird's documentation!
+Welcome to Blade's documentation!
 ================================

 .. toctree::